Evolution of expected values in open quantum systems: Time evolution of expected values in an arbitrary open dynamics

 where $k_B$ is the Boltzmann constant, so its rate of change adopts the form

-Eqs. (\ref{dX_entropy}) and (\ref{dS/dt}) are clearly connected (albeit in an intricate way), since both are linear combinations of the set $\lbrace\dot{\lambda}_{j}\rbrace$.
-Hence, assuming that the von Neumann entropy is a valid extension of the thermodynamic entropy, and considering that the contribution given by Eq. (\ref{dX_entropy}) is only present when there is an entropy variation, we conclude that it could be considered a contribution of thermodynamic nature, linked to the heat exchanged between the system and the environment.
-However, we must note that the identification of von Neumann entropy with the thermodynamic entropy is only confirmed for Gibbs states, so the extension of this identification to other states has been controversial \cite{Hemmo,Prunkl,Chua}.
+Eqs. (\ref{dX_entropy}) and (\ref{dS/dt}) are clearly connected (albeit in an intricate way), since both are linear combinations of the set $\lbrace d\lambda_{j}/dt\rbrace$.
+Hence, under the hypothesis that the von Neumann entropy is a valid extension of the thermodynamic entropy, and considering that the contribution given by Eq. (\ref{dX_entropy}) is present only when there is an entropy variation, we conclude that it could be considered a contribution of thermodynamic nature, linked to the heat exchanged between the system and the environment.

 On the other hand, the remaining terms in Eq.~(\ref{dX2}):